B.A. Psychology, Boston University, 2008; Ed.M. Mind, Brain, & Education, Harvard University, 2013

 General Developmental Psychology

 Prior to joining ICD, I worked as a study coordinator in the Fetal-Neonatal Neuroimaging & Developmental Science Center at Boston Children's Hospital on projects using near infrared spectroscopy systems to monitor newborn brain health and development.
 In 2013 I completed a master's degree in Mind, Brain, and Education at the Harvard Graduate School of Education, where I worked in the Laboratory for Developmental Studies on a project using continuous-wave near infrared spectroscopy to investigate the neural correlates of infants' understanding of intentional actions.
-I previously spent two years in the Laboratory for Research on Autism & Developmental Disorders at Boston University, where I was involved in neuroimaging and behavioral studies of social, affective, and language processing in children and adults with Autism Spectrum Disorders.
+I also spent two years in the Laboratory for Research on Autism & Developmental Disorders at Boston University, where I was involved in neuroimaging and behavioral studies of social and language processing in children and adults with Autism Spectrum Disorders.
 As an undergraduate at Boston University, I worked on studies of visual attention in Dr. David Somers' Perceptual Neuroimaging Laboratory.

 Dehaes, M., Aggarwal, A., Lin, P.-Y., Fortuno, C., Fenoglio, A., Roche-Labarbe, N., Soul, J., Franceschini, M.A., & Grant, P.E.
 (2014).
 Cerebral oxygen metabolism in neonatal hypoxic ischemic encephalopathy during and following therapeutic hypothermia.
 Journal of Cerebral Blood Flow and Metabolism.